biocorecrg/NGS-QC-Course/README.md

 ### Learning objectives

-* Execute/Run FASTQC on short reads obtained by illumina sequencing.
-* Interpret the Quality Control Parameters offered by FASTQC
+* Understand the library preparation steps and sources of error.
+* Main factors for choose an appropiate library preparation kit
 * Understand the sequencing technology of Illumina.
-* Main factors for choose an appropiate library preparation kit
+* Interpret the Quality Control Parameters offered by FASTQC.
 * Description of the main tools for low quality reads and adapter removal.
+* Knowing of the different tools for alignment of short reads and the main parameters to check after alignment.

 ### Prerequisite / technical requirements